George Andrews Moriarty Jr.

 George Andrews Moriarty Jr. (1883–1968), called G. Andrews Moriarty in most of his published work, was an American genealogist from Newport, Rhode Island.
 He was born in Newport on February 14, 1883, the only son of George Andrews Moriarty and Mary Ann Sheffield.
 His ancestor, John Moriarty, emigrated from Ireland in 1777 and settled in Salem, Massachusetts.
 George attended St. George's School in Newport, and then did his undergraduate work at Harvard University where he earned an A.B. in 1905, cum laude.
-He then attended Christ Church College in Oxford, England where he specialized in historical studies, following which he returned to Harvard to earn an M.A. in 1907.
+He then attended Christ Church at the University of Oxford in England where he specialized in historical studies, following which he returned to Harvard to earn an M.A. in 1907.

 Moriarty went to work for the U. S. State Department in the foreign service, and served in consular and secretarial roles in Fiume, Italy; Mexico City; and Guatemala.
 He returned to Harvard once again to study law, and received his LL.B. in 1916.
 He practiced law in Providence, Rhode Island and Boston, Massachusetts for over a decade, which time also included a year in the U.S. Army at the end of World War I when he was a captain in military intelligence.
 In 1927 he ended his career in law and devoted the remainder of his life to historical and genealogical pursuits.

 Moriarty's interest in genealogy began when he was young, and in 1899, at the age of 16, he became a member of the New England Historic Genealogical Society.
 In 1912 he became a member of the society's Council, in 1916 was named the Corresponding Secretary and in 1918 became chairman of the Committee on English and Foreign Research.
 He also served as the chairman for publications for 25 years and was on the Committee for Heraldry from 1920 to 1949.